MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/index.md

    The colored bars above the webpage represent the different media queries.

-1. Hover on the boundaries in the bars to display the values of the different media queries.
+1. Hover over the boundaries in the bars to display the values of the different media queries.
 Click each media query value to resize the web page to match.

    ![Selecting a media query from the preview bar](./index-images/media-queries-select-bar.png)